Mahnaz-Meem/Mid-Bootcamp-project/README.md

 Thus, this only reflects **part of the reality in reference to crops produced in the world.** For sure there exists more data from different researchers, which could be achieved by more research on this topic.
 If so, there could be more avenues to explore.

-In the python codes, Ihave tried to explore the data and tried to find if there is any correlation.
-Since K and P has more correlation, I have tried to explore those with different plotting.
+In the python codes, I have tried to explore the data and tried to find if there is any correlation.
+Since K and P have more correlation, I have tried to explore those with different plotting.
 I have plotted each of the numerical variables against all the crop choices to find out according to this dataset for a given value which crop to choose.
+A farmer can choose which crop is optimum in his/her soil to plant depending on that information.

 After that I built 4 different models to represent the data.
 3 of them were with Logistic Regression and one of them were with KNN.
 However, KNN gave the highest accuracy for this.

-You can check the Trello Board of the project that I used [here](https://trello.com/b/1asVZu9m/project).

 In future, I would like to explore more sophisticated and practical models.